 When faced with figures like these, a lot of people would say "what is the point?
 Why don't you go offshore and produce in a fair trade factory?"
 It is of course a very valid question.
 I am a huge supporter of the fair trade world.
 I also think that the term fair trade has become over used and does not always mean what it should (this is in no means intended to discredit the many wonderful businesses who do fair trade well)!
 It is a bit like the terms "eco" and "sustainable".
 Back when they were first coined they meant certain things, but then slowly as people became aware of the benefits that come from marketing their products as "eco", standards slipped and the terms become often misused.
 For me, and my personal ethics, going down the path of overseas fair trade production means visiting the places where my garments are produced to know for certain that fair trade is fair.
 At this time in my family life, this is not an option.

 I also strongly believe that manufacturing locally and ethically in Australia can work.!
-It is risky, it is never certain, but I really believe that it is a long term game.
+It is risky, it is never certain and it costs more, but I really believe that it is a long term game.
 I think it comes down to working out exactly the right balance of production so that your items are in demand, so that they sell well, and you do not have your wage left sitting in a box in your spare room.
 Working out that balance however takes time.
 This is not a game of making fast money or a lot of money.
 Lucky for me, that was never the point.
 For me the point is freedom.
 I can run this business on my own terms.
 I can drop my youngest son at Kindy and stay and play with him for half an hour instead of rushing off.
 I can drop in during the middle of the day to be class helper for my oldest son.
 I can dream of the day that we take our family around the world whilst still running Gather & Moss.

 This first year of G & M has been a huge learning curve, of mistakes, of losses and of hard work but also of fun and imagination.
 I really really believe that with time I can make it work.
 It will never make me a fortune, but hopefully with hard work, and a sprinkle of luck and magic, it will become an income the equivalent of a job in the “real world”, that I have built myself from a tiny little dream.